ibm-cloud-docs/solution-tutorials/vmwaas-solution-tutorial.md

 To create a virtual machine:

-o	In the top menu navigation click on Applications.
+* In the top menu navigation click on Applications.

-o	Click on Virtual Machines in the sub navigation tabs.
+* Click on Virtual Machines in the sub navigation tabs.

-o	Click on New VM to launch the new virtual machine window.
+* Click on New VM to launch the new virtual machine window.

-o	Select the target virtual data center and click on Next to continue.
+* Select the target virtual data center and click on Next to continue.

-o	The new VM wizard will appear.
+* The new VM wizard will appear.
 There are five fields that must be filled out.
 Note depending on the size of your display you may need to scroll down to see all fields.
 	Name – In the example testvm is used.
 	Computer name – This field is auto-populated from the name.
 In the example testvm is used.
 	Templates – For this example the vm-centos7 template is used.